Skip to content

 • Jurisdiction: Main travel destination and duration of stay as decision criteria

-• Appointment logic: Appointment requirement and lead time as a planning factor
+• Appointment Logic: Appointment requirement and lead time as a planning factor

 FAQ